mirhadiseifi/academic-kickstart/content/authors/admin/_index.md

 Hadi is a fourth-year Ph.D. student at Mississippi State University.
 Hadi's interest is in **Data Analytics** and Data Mining.
 His curiosity led him to join the Additive Manufacturing Laboratory under the supervision of Professor Linkan Bian.
 He is currently a data science intern at Campbell Soup Company.

-His focus in the lab is data processing and mathematical modeling to facilitate industrial adoption of AM processes.
-In research, Hadi works on developing mathematical models (using Python and Maltab) as well as experiments and empirical works.
+His focus in the lab is data processing and mathematical modeling to facilitate the industrial adoption of AM processes.
+In research, Hadi works on developing mathematical models (using Python and Matlab) as well as experiments and empirical works.

-Hadi also had the opportunity to learn to code in Java in his bachelor studies, where he learned advanced techniques such as Object-oriented programming, Inheritance, Polymorphism, GUI and etc. He later pursued his interest in Machine learning and AI techniques by getting a **minor** in **Computer Science and Engineering** at Mississippi State University.
+Hadi also had the opportunity to learn to code in Java in his bachelor studies, where he learned advanced techniques such as Object-oriented programming, Inheritance, Polymorphism, GUI, etc. He later pursued his interest in Machine learning and AI techniques by getting a **minor** in **Computer Science and Engineering** at Mississippi State University.

-Hadi aspires to pursue a career as a Data Scientist, to develope advanced analytic solutions and integrate data models into business processes.
+Hadi aspires to pursue a career as a Data Scientist, to develop advanced analytic solutions and integrate data models into business processes.